 ASA Assessment: Complaint not upheld

-response to the complaint that the blogs were removed only from the listings on their website, and not from the competition itself.
-The ASA understood that voting was promoted on the individual blogs in question, and that the complainant had stopped
+their response to the complaint that the blogs were removed only from the listings on their website, and not from the competition itself.
+The ASA understood that voting was promoted on the individual blogs in question, and that the complainant

-asking her readers to vote for her, which explained why there was a period of inactivity.
-We therefore did not consider that the removal of inactive blogs from the list of top 18 participating blogs during the competition had disadvantaged the
+had stopped asking her readers to vote for her, which explained why there was a period of inactivity.
+We therefore did not consider that the removal of inactive blogs from the list of top 18 participating blogs during the competition had

 We investigated the promotion under CAP Code (Edition 12) rules 8.2 (Sales promotions) and 8.17.1 (Significant conditions for promotions) but did not find it in breach.